CodeReclaimers/neat-python/docs/customization.rst

 Adding new activation functions
 -------------------------------
-To register a new activation function, you simply need to call `neat.activation_functions.add` with your new function and the name by which you want to refer to it in the configuration file::
+To register a new activation function, you only need to call `neat.activation_functions.add` with your new function and the name by which you want to refer to it in the configuration file::

     def sinc(x):